lvmcnei1/mae301-2026spring-growagarden/phase2/report.md

 ### Minimum Viable Product

-Our MVP for this course is a working system that allows a user to:
+Our MVP for this project is a working system that takes a users personalized conditions and creates crop recommendations and a gardening schedule.

-1. Input gardening conditions such as:
+1. Input:

    * USDA hardiness zone or location
    * current date or season
    * available garden space
    * sunlight and watering preference

-2. Receive:
+2. Output:

    * crop recommendations suited to their conditions
    * a structured weekly watering and planting schedule